mlrun/mlrun/docs/feature-store/using-spark-engine.md

 ```

 ## Spark operator ingestion example
-When running with spark operator, the MLRun execution details are returned, allowing tracking of the job's status and results.
+When running with a Spark operator, the MLRun execution details are returned, allowing tracking of the job's status and results.

 The following code should be executed only once to build the spark job image before running the first ingest.
 It may take a few minutes to prepare the image.